bkram/kopano-scan-attachments/README.md

 # zarafa-scan-attachments.py
-Python program to scan all attachments of a Zarafa user with ClamAV and if required remove them if infected.
+Python program to scan all attachments of a Zarafa/Kopano user with ClamAV and if required remove them if infected.

 ## Python Requirements
 - clamd
 - six
 - python-zarafa
+- python-kopano which has python-zarafa fallback support.

 ## System Requirements
 - clamav-daemon

+## Kopano
+Tested with version Kopano Core 8.4.5.0

 # Command line options
 ```